Top-10 DevOps Configuration Management Tools

 As part of system management and engineering, configuration management ensures the software’s consistent performance, connecting functionality, design, and product requirements.

-For this, a specialist has to get to the bottom of the system at hand and be able to monitor its performance state throughout with the goal of achieving a particular operating state.
-All the processes involved with the configuration management of any system usually result in reconfiguring, updating, or patching the whole thing where needed.
+For this, a specialist has to get to the bottom of the system at hand and be able to monitor its performance state throughout to achieve a particular operating state.
+All the processes involved with the DevOps configuration management of any system usually result in reconfiguring, updating, or patching the whole thing where needed.

 Why is configuration management important?

-Configuration management helps avoid the inconsistencies between versions of the software while testing whereby guaranteeing the configuration continuity.
+Configuration management helps avoid inconsistencies between software versions while testing, guaranteeing configuration continuity.
 It also helps keep everything documented and reported, so no minor system changes and misconfigurations that may undermine the performance and spawn further issues go unnoticed.
 This ultimately helps avoid excessive downtime and overall system instability.

-In the process of configuration management, specialized tools and approaches are used to avoid handling manual tasks in extensive software environments where the manual input is pretty impossible as a whole (these may include actions prioritization, completion validation, and such stuff).
+Specialized configuration tools in DevOps and approaches are used to avoid handling manual tasks in extensive software environments where manual input is pretty impossible.

 What is configuration management software?
 And what is SCM software?